chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 The `counterparts` array is an array of string arrays.
 Each internal string array has *two or more* cue IDs in it.
 The first ID is the call ID, and the second (or third, fourth, etc) IDs are the possible response IDs for that call ID.
-First Contact will definitely use mutliple response IDs for its randomization of speech.
+First Contact will definitely use multiple response IDs for its randomization of speech.

 See `PatternObject` for the ID and name structure.